zorbathegreek/blog2/README.md

 # The Carbon Shifters

-Are you ready to reduce your carbon footprint?
+Now you can start reducing your carbon footprint!

 You can either do it yourself (link) or have others do it for you.
-Be ready to pay them. (link) You can also help others to get started (link) or build your own gasifier (link).
+Be ready to pay them! (link) You can also help others to get started (link) or build your own gasifier device (link).

 ## Gasification with TLUD gasifiers